Photogad/Photon-Profiles-for-PrusaSlicer/README.md

 How it works:
 I've taken the LIGHT SPEED profile and increased the infill amount, as well as the number of perimeters, and top and bottom shell thickness.
 I also recommend for strong parts to temporarily alter your filament profile to increase nozzle temperature by 10c, which helps to increase layer adhesion and therefore print strength.
 Unfortunately I cannot set up PrusaSlicer to do this automatically via preset profiles.

+**There are also other small tweaks here and there to increase speed on the faster profiles, but I will not bother to list them all.**

 # Example print times

 For a 3D Benchy @ 300% scale with a 0.40mm nozzle using PLA: